Poster and/or Slide Preparation

 A slide presentation should supplement and complement the presenter’s verbal presentation.
 The presentation should include an overview of all required elements and should not be used to go “in-depth”.
 This is a brief presentation that attendees can ask questions about following the presentation.
-A reminder: Videos, software demonstrations, or other type of demonstrative that would not be found in a poster presentation are not permitted in slide presentations.

 A poster should be complete and self-supporting so that different viewers may read at their leisure.
 The author should only need to supplement or discuss particular points raised during inquiry.
 Remember that several people of varying degrees of interest and experience may be viewing your poster at once.
 Therefore, you will want to make your points as complete and brief as possible.
 Also, as you prepare your poster, please do consider your audience.
 You should assume that you will be presenting your work to interested, smart people, but people who may not know much about your research area coming in.